kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/research/README.md

 # 1.0 Article Review
-Here an overview of the project proposing and source recorded.
-It starting with Literature review to quick the overall industrial defect detection, summarising further analysis to modeling, methodology and platform.
+Here an overview of the proposed project and records the key sources used to support its development.
+It begins with a literature review to provide a general understanding of industrial defect detection, followed by further analysis of relevant modelling approaches, methodologies, and platform options.

 ## 1.1 Overview of Industrial Defect Detection